 |Legal states||TN, IN, VA, NJ, CO, MI & NV|

 Currently, the up to $500 risk-free bet is the only announced promotion Wynn has to offer, although that most likely will change going forward.

 Other sportsbooks across the state, and country, have a variety of promos they run with regularity.
 For example, FanDuel has money-back same-game parlays where you get up to $10 back if your bet loses.
 Meanwhile, DraftKings offers bettors the chance to get their money back, up to $20, on pregame first touchdown scorer bets if the selected player scores anytime in the specified game.

 We expect Wynn will offer promotions along these lines to help encourage players to frequent its online sportsbook, and when it does, we will let you know what they are and how they work.

-Yes, WynnBET currently is live in New Jersey, Colorado and Michigan and has plans to launch in as many as seven more states in the coming months.
+Yes, WynnBET currently is live in Tennessee, Virginia, New Jersey, Colorado, Michigan and Indiana, and has plans to launch in as many as six more states in the coming months.

 Creating a Wynn Sportsbook account is not a complicated process.
 It will take only a couple of minutes and can be done from anywhere as long as you have an internet connection, though you will only be able to place bets in states where Wynn is legal.

 Once you download the app using our links, you’ll need to enter your email address, full name, date of birth, home address, phone number and final four digits of your Social Security number.
 Then you’ll need to select and answer two security questions.